 Spectral analysis of the SHAt data as a function of longitude (Figure 3d,e,f) reveals (i) the westward amplification of the westward propagating signals, (ii) the presence of seasonal variability, and (iii) the rapid attenuation of the signals approaching the western boundary.
-The westward amplification of the spectral power is consistent with classic wind-driven theory and is observed at all latitudes.
+The westward amplification of the spectral power is consistent with westward intensification predicted by classic wind-driven theory, and is observed at all latitudes.
+In other words, the increase in the spectral energy of westward propagating signals towards the western boundary is consistent with the basin-wide integrated input of wind-driven energy into the ocean expected from classical Sverdrup Theory.
 The westward amplification of the signal is also evident in the longitude-time diagrams (Figure 3a,b,c).
 For example, at 27°N the SHAt on the eastern side of the basin ranges between -3 cm and +3 cm, while at the western side the SHAt ranges between -20 cm and +20 cm (Figure 3a).
 The amplification of the westward propagating signals illustrates the intensification of the circulation towards the west.
 The striking persistence of significant seasonal periodicity implies the presence of transient seasonal variability; in other words, the westward propagating signals are associated with seasonal periodicity with variable annual phase.
+These results suggest that these signals conserve their spectral (wavelength and period) characteristics while crossing the North Atlantic Ocean, which is partly because vorticity dissipation rates are likely small in the ocean interior.
 The implications of the transient seasonal variability for the FC variability will be discussed in section 4.
 The rapid decay in the spectral power close to the western boundary is consistent with the mechanism proposed by previous studies [Kanzow et al., 2012]: it results from the fact that velocities perpendicular to the coast are physically unrealistic, implying that along boundary pressure gradients/anomalies must dissipate quickly.

+Westward propagating signals discussed in this study are largely linked with wind-driven mechanisms.
+Previous studies have shown that these signals may be generated by local wind forcing in the ocean interior due to Ekman Pumping [Krauss and Wuebber, 1982], and also by wind stress variations on the eastern boundary that can lead into changes in the depth of the thermocline [Anderson and Gill, 1975; Krauss and Wuebber, 1982].
+The detailed analysis reported by Watanabe et al., (2016) based on the comparison of a minimalistic wind forced Rossby wave model with satellite winds and altimetry observations showed that the main forcing mechanism is due to wind stress variations on the eastern boundary of the basin.
+This is likely the main reason why the variability of signals observed here can be traced all the way to the eastern boundary.